 America has settled on Proportionalism for the last half century, as a way to navigate through the impossible task of keeping the peace between blacks and whites.
-Now that tens of millions of foreigners have been added to the mix, what was a pretty good situation in the 1980’s has become increasingly untenable.
+Now that tens of millions of foreigners have been added to the mix, what was a fairly good situation in the 1980’s has become increasingly untenable.
 Thirty years ago, most people, black or white, were optimistic about race relations.
-That’s clearly not the case today and people are starting to wonder if it is even possible to make it work.
+That is clearly not the case today and people are starting to wonder if it is even possible to make it work.

 For African-Americans, race has become a proxy not just for politics but also for decency.
 White faces are swept together, ominous anxiety behind every chance encounter at the airport or smiling white cashier.
 If they are not clearly allies, they will seem unsafe to me.

 Barack Obama’s farewell address encouraged us to reach across partisan lines.
 But there is a difference between disagreeing over taxes and negotiating one’s place in America, the bodies of your children, your humanity.
 Our racial wound has undone love and families, and ignoring the depths of the gash will not cause it to heal.

 We can still all pretend we are friends.
 If meaningful civic friendship is impossible, we can make do with mere civility — sharing drinks and watching the game.
 Indeed, even in Donald Trump’s America, I have not given up on being friends with all white people.
 My bi-ethnic wife, my most trusted friend, understands she is seen as a white woman, even though her brother and father are not.
 Among my dearest friends, the wedding party and children’s godparents variety, many are white.
 But these are the friends who have marched in protest, rushed to airports to protest the president’s travel ban, people who have shared the risks required by strength and decency.